 - Rules in the NICU regarding giving medications with blood products (which is common practice in the OR but not in the NICU)

-It is also recommended to bring IV tubing or at least an IV extension set to use for IV push medications, as the NICU commonly gives medications via infusion on a pump using high-pressure tubing which is difficult to flush, making it challenging to give IV medications, fluids, and blood when they are needed quickly.
-With appropriate planning and communication, surgical cases can be done safely in the NICU.
+It is also recommended to bring IV tubing or at least an IV extension set to use for IV push medications, as the NICU commonly gives medications via infusion on a pump using high-pressure tubing, which is difficult to flush, making it challenging to give IV medications, fluids, and blood when they are needed quickly.
+With appropriate planning and communication, surgical cases can safely take place in the NICU.

 Neonates undergoing anesthesia are at risk for postoperative apnea.
 There is an inversely proportional relationship between gestational age and risk for postoperative apnea.
 Apnea risk also increases with anemia (hematocrit less than 30).
-Term infants born at 37 weeks gestation or older, must be 44 weeks post gestational age to be considered an outpatient surgery candidate.
-Preterm infants, born under 37 weeks gestation, generally must be 60 weeks postconceptual age to be considered for outpatient surgeries, though some centers and evidence points towards a range of 56 to 60 weeks postconceptual age.
+Term infants born at 37 weeks gestation or older must be 44 weeks post gestational age to be considered an outpatient surgery candidate.
+Preterm infants born under 37 weeks gestation generally must be 60 weeks postconceptual age to be considered for outpatient surgeries, though some centers and evidence point towards a range of 56 to 60 weeks postconceptual age.